snoutibur-academic/Dingy-Dungeon-Game/README.md

 # Dingy & The Dungeon
 The final project for our Game Development Fundamentals class.

-Built with GoDot.
-No (working) executable has been released; you'll have to run it from inside GoDot.
+Currently, it's a minimum viable product with some art.
+Not much more than that, and probably never will be.
 ## Lore
-A swordfish mouse has escaped the testing facilities, and a bunch of mad scientist cats are after you.
+A swordfish mouse has escaped the testing facilities, and a bunch of mad scientist cats (that look like burritos) are after you.
 Fight them, or die.
 The game will get harder as the waves progress.